Representation Theory of Finite Groups: Burnside's Theorem

-\begin{proposition} Let $G$ be a finite group and $C$ be conjugacy class of $g\in G$.
-If $|C|= p^r$, where $p$ is a prime and $r\geq 1$, then there exist a nontrivial irreducible representation $\rho$ of $G$ such that $\rho(C)$ is contained in the center of $\rho(G)$.
+In what follows we may assume $G$ is non-trivial and of order involving at least two different primes. \begin{proposition} Let $G$ be a finite group and $C$ be a conjugacy class of $g\in G$.
+If $|C|= p^r$, where $p$ is a prime and $r\geq 1$, then there exists a non-trivial irreducible representation $\rho$ of $G$ such that $\rho(C)$ is contained in the centre of $\rho(G)$.
 In particular, $G$ is not a simple group. \end{proposition} \begin{proof} On contrary let us assume that $\rho_i(C)$ is not contained in the center of $\rho_i(G)$ for all irreducible representations $\rho_i$ of $G$.
-Then from previous Lemma if $p$ does not divide $n_i$ we have $\chi_i(g)=0$ for $g\in C$.
+Then, from previous Lemma if $(p^r, n_i)=1$, i.e, $p\nmid n_i$, then we must have $\chi_i(g)=0$ for $g\in C$.

-Consider the character of the regular representation $\chi=\sum_{i=1}^hn_i\chi_i$.
+Consider the character of the regular representation $\chi_{reg} = \sum_{i=1}^h n_i\chi_i$.
 Then for any $1\neq s\in G$ we have